Your First Year of Homeschooling

 Chat with Your Child

-You’re the parent and the teacher, so you make all final decisions of course, but part of our planning each year includes getting together with your student and finding out their goals and aspirations.
-For instance, if they really want to learn about astronomy this year, rather than botany, why not?
-Or if they have always wanted to learn how to sew, you could add a home economics portion to this year’s plan…
+You’re the parent and the teacher, so you make all final decisions, of course, but part of our planning each year includes getting together with your students and finding out their goals and aspirations.
+For instance, if they want to learn about astronomy this year rather than botany, why not?
+Or, if they have always wanted to learn how to sew, you could add a home economics portion to this year’s plan.

 Plan an Annual Schedule and Weekly Checklists

 Our curriculum kits include free access to our online scheduler.
-This makes it easy to plan out your schedule customized to your family needs.
+This makes it easy to customize your schedule to meet your family's needs.

 Here's how we used to do it manually:

 Our family made two lists for each child at the beginning of the year.
 The first was the annual plan.
-This included every school book we planned to get through that year as well as how many pages/lessons were included.
+This included every school book we planned to get through that year, as well as how many pages/lessons were included.
 We then determined how many weeks we planned to do school that year.
-A typical school year is 36 weeks long, but you may wish to school year-around, take 2 weeks off for vacation or???
-It is then just simple math to determine that the 144-chapter book should be completed at a pace of 4 chapters a week…
+A typical school year is 36 weeks long, but you may wish to do school year-round, take two weeks off for vacation, or other variations.
+It is then simple math to determine that the 144-chapter book should be completed at a pace of 4 chapters a week.

-Once we had a yearly plan, it was an easy thing to make a weekly checklist.
-We simply listed off all the books/curricula from our annual list with a checkbox for each lesson or page.
+Once we had a yearly plan, it was easy to make a weekly checklist.
+We simply listed all the books/curricula from our annual list with a checkbox for each lesson or page.
 As we completed a page or lesson, we could check it off our lists.
-Even pre-readers can enjoy crossing things off their list of things to do each week.
-My brother Abel was notorious for updating me and my sisters with his minute-by-minute progress reports!
-An independent learner is our goal, and a weekly checklist helps us get there.
+Even pre-readers can enjoy crossing things off their list to do each week.
+Independent learning is our goal, and a weekly checklist helps us get there.

 Set a Goal

-For most children having a reward for completing the list and a consequence for not getting it done will be important.
-For us this was a weekly family night.
-We would plan to watch videos or play games Friday night, and all who had their list done were able to participate.
-Each of us had weeks where we put off school until the very last minute, and bore the consequences of it, but in the process we learned about time management and responsibility in a very practical way!
+For most children, it will be important to have a reward for completing the list and a consequence for not getting it done.
+For us, this was a weekly family night.
+We would plan to watch videos or play games on Friday night, and all who had their list done could participate.
+Each of us had weeks where we put off school until the very last minute and bore the consequences, but in the process, we learned about time management and responsibility in a very practical way!

 Have a Backup Plan

-Start another list of educational things you would like to do someday with your child.
+Start another list of educational things you want to do someday with your child.
 Label it Field Trips, and set it aside for those days when you both would do better with a breath of fresh air.
 Not sure where to start?
 Grab a tourist’s guide to your city and look for local landmarks, vistas, businesses, etc. Call the local fire department and see if you can get a tour.
 Visit the zoo.
-Go to the beach/lake/mountain/river/canyon/fossil field or other geological feature and explore it.
+Explore the beach/lake/mountain/river/canyon/fossil field, or other geological features.
 The possibilities are endless.

 Connect With Others

-In the “olden days” this meant joining a local homeschool group and attending homeschool conventions.
-While that is still an invaluable resource for many families, other options include finding like-minded homeschooling bloggers or connecting with friends and groups on Facebook.
-The important thing is to have a handful of people that can provide help, encouragement and a vision to your homeschool.
+In the “olden days,” this meant joining a local homeschool group and attending homeschool conventions.
+While that is still an invaluable resource for many families, other options include finding like-minded homeschooling influencers or connecting with friends and groups on social media.
+The important thing is to have a handful of people who can provide help, encouragement, and a vision for your homeschool.

 Change As Needed

-Sometimes learning is hard work, and your children will soon discover that.
+Learning is hard work sometimes, and your children will soon discover that.
 But if math brings them to tears every day, you will want to step back and try to figure out what is going on.
 Is the program best suited to their learning style?
 Is there too much repetition?
 Not enough?
 Do they understand the work?
 Is it possible that they have missed a foundational skill?
 Perhaps they simply need glasses!

 Remember, You Can Do This!

 After all, you already taught your child to walk and talk, both incredibly complex skills!
 Each state varies on what it requires, so you should check with HSLDA (Home School Legal Defense Association) to find out what you need to know.
-Legal questions aside, while it may seem scary to plan out your child’s education, it truly is not that overwhelming.
+Legal questions aside, while planning out your child’s education may seem scary, it is not overwhelming.
 You do not need to teach your child everything.
-Rather, teach him how to learn, as this is the most important skill he’ll ever develop.
+Instead, teach him how to learn, as this is the most essential skill he’ll ever develop.
 After that, whether he needs to learn algebra or firefighting, simply point him to the right resources and watch him go.

 What If You Leave Out Something Important In Your Child’s Education?